 The OPTRES stakeholder consultation showed that social barriers fall into three categories:

-- Lack of awareness of the benefits of renewable energy
+- Lack of awareness of the benefits of renewable energy; and

 Financial barriers can be caused by the existing national frameworks and vary depending on the Member State’s electricity system.
-The RESPOND project (2006-2009) claims that the growing amount of RES-E affects the electricity system and can only be efficiently integrated if it leads to economically efficient, market-based responses from different stakeholders.
+The RESPOND (Renewable Electricity Supply interactions with conventional Power generations, Networks and Demand) project (2006-2009) claims that the growing amount of RES-E affects the electricity system and can only be efficiently integrated if it leads to economically efficient, market-based responses from different stakeholders.
 In practice, however, current electricity market regulation does not always give sufficient incentives to market participants for an optimal support of integration of RES-E.

 The financial barriers that were identified during the OPTRES stakeholder consultation can be divided into two main categories:

-- Lack of certainty among banks or investors
+- Lack of certainty among banks or investors; and

 The sole responsibility for the content of this webpage lies with the authors.
 It does not necessarily reflect the opinion of the European Communities.
 The European Commission is not responsible for any use that maybe made of the information contained therein.